CP1401/Practicals/prac_07/README.md

 What other previous practical questions can you rewrite (in new files, not in their existing files!) using functions?
 Do as many as you can, making sure to follow the principles you have learned in the lectures, including:

-- Good verb-phrase variable naming, *"This function will..."
+- Good verb-phrase variable naming, *"This function will..."*
 - Single responsibility principle (SRP)
-- Testing, including using the function in different ways (e.g. with user input or literals, with output to the screen or as part of an expression)
+- Testing, including using the function in different ways (e.g., with user input or literals, with output to the screen or as part of an expression)

+## Guessing Game Enhancements

+Update the guessing game in a new file (don't change the existing file) with new features like:

+- a high (low!) score
+- a way to set the low limit
+- a user name
+- a maximum value for the high limit (user can't choose above maximum)
+- ...

 # Extension